 For prototypes and end-use parts, accuracy is a hugely important aspect of metal machining.
 Accuracy means you’re getting a part that looks and feels exactly like the one you designed, with no errors that can impact mechanical function.

-Thanks to the rise of CNC machines, metal machining is now more accurate than ever.
+Thanks to the rise of computer numerical control and CNC machining, the subtractive manufacturing process of metal machining is now more accurate than ever, making it suitable for tolerance-critical industries like aerospace.
 Machinists can use computers to program the trajectory of the cutting tool to the micrometer, virtually eliminating inaccuracies caused by human error.
 As long as the CNC machine is set up correctly, it should cut metal parts with a high level of accuracy.

-But there are many factors that contribute to the accuracy of metal machining.
-Machine quality, material selection, and even room temperature can play a part, and some customers may have very different accuracy requirements for others.
+But there are many fundamental factors that contribute to the accuracy of metal machining.
+Machine quality, material selection, and even room temperature in the machine shop can play a part, and some customers may have very different accuracy requirements to others.

 This article discusses the ins and outs of accurate metal machining, explaining concepts like accuracy, precision, and tolerance.